Bartlomiej-Ozieblo/Play/README.md

 <br />
 https://github.com/passsy/android-HoloCircularProgressBar

-##Bugs
-The main bug is memory leak, caused probably by mechanism that update progress bar.
-I don't know how to repair this, if you can give me any hint I'll be grateful. :) <br />And also equalizer is not finished (or even started).

 ##Notes
 Software was tested on Samsung Galaxy S3.
 I don't know if layout will look properly on other devices.